Naukri (1954 film): Plot

-Ratan is a good worker.
+Rattan is a good worker.
 One day he helps an old colleague who is asked to work overtime by their supervisor.
 He takes the old man's work on himself.
 But he makes some mistake.
 The next day the supervisor fires the old man for the mistake.
-Ratan takes up the side of the old man, saying it was he who made the mistake.
+Rattan takes up the side of the old man, saying it was he who made the mistake.
 The manager fires him.
 All his colleagues are agitated, and they assure him that they will cajole the supervisor to take him back.

-Meanwhile, Seema runs away from Calcutta to be with Ratan in Bombay.
+Meanwhile, Seema runs away from Calcutta to be with Rattan in Bombay.
 He cannot bring himself to tell her he is jobless.
 He tries to commit suicide, but Seema stops him and they decide they will face life together.
 The story ends on a poignant yet hopeful note.